junkdog/pupene/README.md

 ### Building

-At the moment, requirements are built even when they are not linked.
-Sorry.

 Unless already added, The `conan-community` remote has to be added for the `Boost` test dependency to work:

 ```bash
 conan remote add conan-community https://api.bintray.com/conan/conan-community/conan
 ```

 #### Using Conan